Qinisfighting/FEND-Capstone---Travel-App/README.md

 ## Start the project

 - Sign up for the first three API ID/keys from the link above and make sure dotenv package is installed
-- Create a .env file in the root of this Project and fill the file with the API keys
+- Create a .env file in the root of this project and fill the file with the API keys
 ```
 geoUsername = *********
 weatherAPIKey = *************************